Micrasterias jenneri Ralfs, 1848

 The shape of Micrasteria jenneri is somewhat reminiscent of Micrasterias denticulata.
 However, the latter species is considerably larger, is slightly waisted and above all has more lobes, which are cut twice by incisions.
 In Micrasterias jenneri, each lobe is only moderately incised once.
 The shape is therefore much simpler.

 The few specimens I found were between 150–160 µm long.
-All specimens were densely filled with starch grains, making the pyrenoids unrecognizable.
+All specimens were densely filled with starch grains and oil droplets making the pyrenoids unrecognizable.

 Micrasterias-jenneri